BeardedTek/HassPyDisplay/README.md

 Place contents of cgi-bin into apache2's cgi-bin location.
 You can change this directory on Ubuntu by editing /etc/apache2/conf-enabled/serve-cgi-bin.conf

-Place the rest in your html folder (/var/www/html by default on Ubuntu) Must edit json/default.json at a minimum to start.
+* Place the rest in your html folder (/var/www/html by default on Ubuntu)
+* Rename default.json as it is ignored.
+* Filename dictates menu item name #CHANGEME#
 Follow the instructions therein

 # ALPHA VERSION